How to Negotiate a Commercial Lease

 Go into detail here.
 Reviewing your business plan is always a smart approach to take before you’re negotiating a commercial lease.
 After all, this is a document that should outline the specifics of your mode of operations, the resources you need, and your plans for the months and potentially years ahead.
 You’ll also likely have both data on your current finances and your forecasts moving forward.
 With this information you can create a profile of the property elements you need to have in place for your business to have the best chance of success.

 Utilize this document in discussions with your commercial landlord.
 Talk about what doesn’t meet your requirements and what would support your growth.
 One of the mistakes new commercial tenants make is thinking that what’s advertised is all that’s available to them.
+Factors like this could be as significant as the square footage available, or as small as specific clauses in the lease agreement itself.
 Remember that you’re a valuable commodity to a landlord.
 If helping you meet some of your core needs can keep you in the property longer, they may be willing to be flexible.

 You should also gain clarity on your financial limits based on your business plans and forecasts.
 The clearer you can be on what you’re not just able but willing to spend on a property, the more confident you can be in your negotiations.
 Don’t be afraid to stand relatively firm on your limits here.
 Being influenced by a landlord or agent to spend more than practical can only harm your business.